andrewfraley/magic_mapper/README.md

 -   LG C2 - Fully tested

 ## Known Issues
+- Some buttons automatically activate the mouse, there is currently no support for overriding this behavior.
 - If a button has a long press function (ie 0-9), and it's configured in magic_mapper_config.json, long pressing the button will no longer work.
 - This script attempts to take exclusive control of the remote's input device; this could have unknown unintended consequences.
 If weird things start happening, edit the script and set ```EXCLUSIVE_MODE = False``` near the top.
-Note that with exclusive mode disabled, a button's default behavior will not be blocked, which means you will not be able to ovveride app buttons.
+Note that with exclusive mode disabled, a button's default behavior will not be blocked, which means you will not be able to ovveride app buttons or buttons such as "guide".

 ## Installation / Setup